Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

   echo "'$1' is not recognized as a compressed file" fi
 ```
-I've dug to the end of this crazy compression tunnel manualy :(
+I've dug to the end of this crazy compression tunnel manually :(

-The passsword is `8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL`
+The password is `8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL`

 ### Level 13 => 14